Piledriver (professional wrestling): Reverse piledriver

 Also known as a belly-to-belly piledriver, a wrestler faces an opponent and grabs the opponent's waist and turns them upside-down, holding them belly-to-belly against their torso.
 The wrestler then jumps up and drops down to a sitting position, driving the opponent's head down to the mat between the wrestler's thighs.
-This move was best remembered as being used by the late Owen Hart as a finisher.
+This move was best remembered as being used by Owen Hart as a finisher.

 The wrestler may also place the opponent over their shoulder and fall to a seated position, driving the opponent's head to the mat between their thighs.
 This move is often known by the name Fire Thunder, or Fire Thunder Driver as named by Mr. Gannosuke.
 Bam Bam Bigelow and Rikishi used this move as a signature move, calling it the Greetings from Asbury Park and the Rikishi Driver respectively.
 WALTER/Gunther has used this move mainly on the independent circuit.
-AEW wrestler Rey Fénix also uses this move as a finisher calling it the Fénix Driver/Fire Driver/Fire Thunder Driver which sees him sometimes transition into the move from a reverse suplex lift or fireman's carry.
+Former AEW wrestler Rey Fénix also uses this move as a finisher calling it the Fénix Driver/Fire Driver/Fire Thunder Driver which sees him sometimes transition into the move from a reverse suplex lift or fireman's carry.
+Havok of TNA uses this move which was later dubbed the Sick Driver when portraying her Jessicka character.